dseerutt/Genealogy/README.md

 # Genealogy
-## Package to read gedcom files
+## Application that shows in a map your ancestors
-## GUI and statistics available too.
+## Data about each and every ancestors

-externaliser les logs